dawapaljor/sft-report/src/pages/content/0-report.md

 <img src="/images/Screen-Shot-2024-03-21-at-10.52.34-PM.png"  alt="Screen Shot 2024-03-21 at 10.52.34 PM" />
 </div>

-On November 21,Wang returned to San Francisco to file a report about the assault with the police .
+On November 21, Wang returned to San Francisco to file a report about the assault with the police .
 As of February 1, 2024, when he was interviewed for this report, he had not heard back from the police about whether or not they had taken any action.<sup>[^111]</sup>

 Wang Wei identified the people in the following photographs as his attackers.